yuchen-sh/News/index.md

 ### July, 2020
-* Attended the [IEEE International Symposium on Local and Metropolitan Area Networks](https://lanman2020.ieee-lanman.org/) on 13-14 July, 2020, and presented our recent research "On the Potential Benifits of Mobile APs in mmWave WLANs".
+* Attended the [IEEE International Symposium on Local and Metropolitan Area Networks](https://lanman2020.ieee-lanman.org/) on 13-14 July, 2020, and presented our recent research work "On the Potential Benifits of Mobile APs in mmWave WLANs".

 ### Jun, 2020